What is Smart Grid?

 - 2012 Vermont Smart Meter Measurement Report, pursuant to Act 170: An Evaluation of Radio Frequency Fields Produced by Smart Meters Deployed in Vermont

-- 2012 Vermont Smart Meter Measurement Report, RF Comparison Fact Sheet: Comparitive RF Fields Measured During Vermont Department of Public Service Smart Meter Project
+- 2012 Vermont Smart Meter Measurement Report, RF Comparison Fact Sheet: Comparative RF Fields Measured During Vermont Department of Public Service Smart Meter Project

 - VT Department of Health Study: Radio Frequency Radiation and Health: Smart Meters